codebar/tutorials/sql/solutions/lesson4.md

 layout: page
 title: Introduction to SQL Solutions
 ---
-# Lesson 1 exercises Solutions
+# Lesson 4 solutions to exercises

 ## L4.1 Update the age of the person named Luis Marco Polo.